 - Good for: Small investors who want some element of personalization in their investment approach.

 - Not as good for: Investors seeking a great deal of visibility as to the portfolio construction process or individual holdings.

 - Ally Financial uses third-party ETFs and other vehicles to construct a portfolio based on individual characteristics provided by the client.
 The client can then further customize the recommended portfolio, with additional help available from human specialists.

 - Portfolios are rebalanced to their target asset mixes automatically.

-- Ally charges an annual advisory fee of 0.30% of assets under management.
+- Ally doesn't charge an annual advisory fee for their Cash-Enhanced Managed Portfolio.
 Clients may incur additional charges via the expense ratios of ETFs and other vehicles Ally uses to implement its portfolio management approach.

 - Good for: Small investors who want to choose a pre-defined portfolio.